sllozier/cmsc215_project1/README.md

 <!-- Title -->
 <h1 align="center">Player Analysis Program</h1>
 <p align="center">
-<i>This program began without Maven configuration, focusing initially on basic test classes like `HeightTest.java`.
+<i>This program began without Maven configuration, focusing initially on basic test classes similar to `PTest.java`.
 Transitioning to a Maven build with JUnit integration was a key part of the development, enhancing the project's structure and testing capabilities.</i>

 ---